itsmestefanjay/micronaut-camunda-bpm/README.md

 Note: The module `micronaut-camunda-bpm-feature` includes the dependency `org.camunda.bpm:camunda-engine` which will be resolved transitively.

 ##  Deploying process models
-To deploy a process model create an executable BPMN file and save it in the resources' root.
-When starting the application you'll see the logs saying:
+To deploy a process model create an executable BPMN file and save it to `src/main/resources`.

-`Deploying model: helloworld.bpmn`
+When starting the application you'll see the log output: `Deploying model: xxxxxxx.bpmn`

+## Camunda integration

-## Calling Camunda BPM Process Engine and related Services
+### Engine and Services

-Inject the process engine or any related services using constructor injection:
+Inject the process engine or any Camunda services using constructor injection:
 ```java
 // ...